Hypercubed/angular-downloadsvg-directive/README.md

 	<button svg-download="#chart" title="mysvg">Download svg</button>
 ```

 By default the downloaded file filename will be the title attribute plus ".svg".
 An optional filename attribute can also be given.
+[See documentation](https://hypercubed.github.io/angular-downloadsvg-directive/#/api/hc.downloader.directive:svgDownload)

 ## Acknowledgments
-Based on code snippit from [raw](https://github.com/densitydesign/raw/blob/master/js/directives.js) by [densitydesign](https://github.com/densitydesign/).
+Some portions of this directive inspired by code from [raw](https://github.com/densitydesign/raw/blob/master/js/directives.js) and [moagrius/copycss](https://github.com/moagrius/copycss).

 ## License
 Copyright (c) 2013 Jayson Harshbarger